Long Island Personal Injury Lawyer

 Breach of Duty

 Once you have established the existence and standard of the duty of care in your case, you must then show how the defendant fell short of meeting it.
 Breach of duty can occur through both action and failure to act.
-Typically, violations of various laws or regulations will be enough to show a breach of duty, but a defendant’s behavior does not have to be illegal in order to be valid for the purposes of a personal injury lawsuit.
+Typically, violations of various laws or regulations will be enough to show a breach of duty.
+Still, a defendant’s behavior does not have to be illegal in order to constitute a violation of duty for a personal injury lawsuit.

 Causation